bitnami/middleman/README.md

 middleman init MY_PROJECT
 ```

 This will create a new Middleman project located in the "MY_PROJECT" directory.
-This project contains a `config.rb` file for configuring Middleman and a `source` directory for storing your pages, stylesheets, javascripts and images.
+This project contains a `middleman.rb` file for configuring Middleman and a `source` directory for storing your pages, stylesheets, javascripts and images.

 Change directories into your new project and start the preview server: